flourinenash/dentoncadscraper/README.md

 Property Data Scraper

-This Python script scrapes property data from the True Automation Property Search website for a range of property IDs and years, and saves the data to a CSV file.
+This Python script scrapes property data from the Dentoc CAD website for a range of property IDs and years, and saves the data to a CSV file.

 Requirements
 To run this script, you need: